RubixML/ML/README.md

 - **Unsupervised** learning by contrast does *not* use a labeled dataset.
 Instead, it focuses on finding patterns within the raw samples.
 	- **Clustering** is the grouping of data points in such a way that members of the same group are more similar (homogeneous) than the rest of the samples.
 You can think of clustering as assigning a class label to an otherwise unlabeled sample.
 An example where clustering is used is in differentiating PET scan tissues or segmenting a customer base.
 	- **Anomaly Detection** is the process of flagging samples that appear to be generated from a mechanism other than one that produces nominal data.
 Anomalous samples can indicate adversarial activity or exceptional circumstances such as fraud or a cyber attack.
-	- **Dimensionality Reduction** is used in visualizing high dimensional datasets, embedding sparse feature representations, and reducing model size by producing a low dimensional representation of the original feature space.
+	- **Manifold Learning** is used in visualizing high dimensional datasets, embedding sparse feature representations, and reducing model size by producing a low dimensional representation of the original feature space.

 ### Obtaining Data
 Machine learning projects typically begin with a question.
 For example, you might want to answer the question "who of my friends are most likely to stay married to their spouse?"
 One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model of what a successful marriage looks like.
 Later, you can use that model to make predictions based on the answers you get from your friends.
 Specifically, the answers you collect are called *features* and they constitute measurements of some phenomena being observed.
 The number of features in a sample is called the *dimensionality* of the sample.
 For example, a sample with 20 features is said to be *20 dimensional*.